eclipse-theia/theia-cloud/terraform/test-configurations/0_minikube-keycloak-setup/README.md

 # Minikube Keycloak Setup Test Configuration

-This test configuration demonstrates the use of the `keycloak-setup` module without the deprecated `helm` module.
+This test configuration demonstrates the use of the `cluster-prerequisites` module without the deprecated `helm` module.
 It provides a complete, standalone Keycloak deployment on Minikube.

 ## What This Configuration Includes

 1. **Minikube Cluster Creation**: Sets up a local Kubernetes cluster
 2. **Nginx Ingress Controller**: Deployed directly via Helm (not through the helm module)
-3. **Cert-Manager**: Installed by the keycloak-setup module
+3. **Cert-Manager**: Installed by the cluster-prerequisites module
 4. **Self-Signed ClusterIssuer**: For local TLS certificates
 5. **Keycloak**: Deployed using the official Keycloak Operator
 6. **PostgreSQL**: Integrated database deployment